Zeioth/compiler.nvim/README.md

 ## Roadmap
 * `Building systems → pip` is planned.
 Auto discovery of options defined by the user is planned.
 * `Building systems → cargo` is planned.
 Auto discovery of options defined by the user is planned.
-* `Building systems → dart` is planned.
+* `Building systems → dart pub` is planned.
 Auto discovery of options defined by the user is planned.
 * `Building systems → go build` is planned.
 Auto discovery of options defined by the user is planned.
 * `Building systems → elixir` is planned.
 Auto discovery of options defined by the user is planned.
 * `Building systems → zig` is planned.
 Auto discovery of options defined by the user is planned.